Strand Bar bombing: Bombing

 The Strand Bar was in the Short Strand, a small Catholic enclave in the mainly-Protestant East Belfast.
 At 8:12pm on 12 April, UVF members threw an improvised bomb into the crowded pub.
 They stuck a wooden plank through the door handle to prevent anyone escaping, and witnesses said the bombers laughed and jeered as they did so, before speeding off in a car.
 One man threw a stool through the glass door of the pub but was unable to escape before the bomb exploded.
 The blast killed four women and a man outright, and another man died of his wounds a week later.

+Victims

-The victims were all local Catholic civilians: Mary McAleavey (57), Elizabeth Carson (64), Marie Bennett (42), Agnes McAnoy (62), Arthur Penn (33) and Michael Mulligan (33).
+The victims were all local Catholic civilians: Mary McAleavy (57), Elizabeth Carson (64), Marie Bennett (42), Agnes McAnoy (62), Arthur Penn (33) and Michael Mulligan (33).
+Mary McAleavey was a mother to 11 children, Marie Bennett left behind seven children and Arthur Penn was a father of three children, Elizabeth Carson's husband William Carson lost an arm in the blast.

 Aftermath

 Twenty minutes later, Protestant civilian Stafford Mateer was driving his car nearby when he was shot in an apparent revenge attack.
 He died of his wounds two days later.

 The bombing was claimed by the "Ulster Young Militants", a name used by the Ulster Defence Association (UDA).
-However, in September 1975, a 31-year-old UVF member was charged with the murders.
+However, in September 1975, a 31-year-old RHC member was charged with the murders.
 As he sat in the dock during one hearing, the teenage son of one of the victims "walked up to him and punched him in the face".
 The teenager was arrested and the magistrate fined him £10.
 During the trial, the prosecution relied heavily on the evidence of a witness referred to as 'Mr X', who claimed to have seen the accused driving the bombers' getaway car.
-The UVF member was acquitted of murder, the judge saying that "the certainty required for conviction is missing".
+The RHC member was acquitted of murder, the judge saying that "the certainty required for conviction is missing".